 KNOW what’s in your Gochujang!

-You can make Gochujang only certain times of the year!
+You can make Gochujang only at certain times of the year!

 Gochujang is typically made in the colder winter months between the end of November to February in Korea.
 It is because the 4~6 month fermentation needs to occur in FULL SUN but BEFORE the very hot and rainy summer starts in Korea.
 For California, I thought February would be a great time since by then hopefully rain is getting lighter and there are more sunny days.
 So when I was getting ready to move back to the US in 2014, I bought and shipped Korean gochukaru (고추가루 red chili powder), mejukaru (메주가루 fermented soybean powder) and cheonilyeom (천일염 solar sea salt) via sea with our moving stuff so I could make it in CA. And most importantly, I also purchased a Korean hangari/onggi vessel where I could ferment the gochujang in.
 This particular vessel was made by one of the few remaining Korean artisans who is deemed by the government to be part of Korean’s national heritage.